MicrosoftDocs/learn/learn-pr/security/securing-you-basics-beyond/includes/1-introduction.md

 By the end of this module, you will be able to:

 - Identify common threats to your online identity and account data
-- Apply simple strategies to recognize and avoid phishing
+- Apply techniques to recognize and avoid phishing
 - Secure your online accounts by using a password manager
 - Secure your online accounts by using multi-factor authentication
-- Share a list of simple steps with your family and friends, helping secure them too

 ## Prerequisites